bpradana/bpradana.github.io/content/posts/blue-green-deployment-on-a-blog-that-no-one-reads.md

 6. Drink some beer (mandatory)

 ## Prerequisites
 Just like the [previous post](/posts/deploying-this-site-using-github-actions/), you need to have a Hugo site (or any other site, really), a GitHub account, a domain, and a VPS.
-You also need to have a CloudFlare account.
+You also need to have Docker installed on your VPS.

 ## Into the Rabbit Hole
 ### Setting Up Scripts